-- (1) Any ERCOT Member, Market Participant, Public Utility Commission of Texas (PUCT) Staff, the Reliability Monitor, the Independent Market Monitor (IMM), the North American Electric Reliability Corporation (NERC) Regional Entity, or ERCOT may appeal a Profiling Working Group (PWG) action to recommend rejection of, defer, or recommend referral of a Load Profiling Guide Revision Request (LPGRR) directly to the Commercial Operations Subcommittee (COPS).
-Such appeal to COPS must be submitted electronically to ERCOT by completing the designated form provided on the ERCOT website within seven days after the date of the relevant PWG appealable event.
+- (1) Any ERCOT Member, Market Participant, Public Utility Commission of Texas (PUCT) Staff, the Reliability Monitor, the Independent Market Monitor (IMM), the North American Electric Reliability Corporation (NERC) Regional Entity, or ERCOT may appeal a Retail Market Subcommittee (RMS) action to reject, defer, or refer a Load Profiling Revision Request (LPGRR) directly to the Technical Advisory Committee (TAC).
+Such appeal to TAC must be submitted electronically to ERCOT by completing the designated form provided on the ERCOT website within seven days after the date of the relevant RMS appealable event.
 ERCOT shall reject appeals made after that time.
 ERCOT shall post appeals on the ERCOT website within three Business Days of receiving the appeal.
-Appeals shall be heard at the next regularly scheduled COPS meeting that is at least seven days after the date of the requested appeal.
-An appeal of an LPGRR to COPS suspends consideration of the LPGRR until the appeal has been decided by COPS. - (2) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the IMM, the NERC Regional Entity, or ERCOT may appeal a COPS action to reject, defer, remand or refer an LPGRR directly to the Technical Advisory Committee (TAC).
-Such appeal to TAC must be submitted electronically to ERCOT by completing the designated form provided on the ERCOT website within seven days after the date of the relevant COPS appealable event.
-ERCOT shall reject appeals made after that time.
-ERCOT shall post appeals on the ERCOT website within three Business Days of receiving the appeal.
 Appeals shall be heard at the next regularly scheduled TAC meeting that is at least seven days after the date of the requested appeal.
-An appeal of an LPGRR to TAC suspends consideration of the LPGRR until the appeal has been decided by TAC. - (3) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the IMM, the NERC Regional Entity, or ERCOT may appeal a TAC action to approve, reject, defer, remand or refer an LPGRR directly to the ERCOT Board.
+An appeal of an LPGRR to TAC suspends consideration of the LPGRR until the appeal has been decided by TAC. - (2) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the IMM, the NERC Regional Entity, or ERCOT may appeal a TAC action to approve, reject, defer, remand or refer an LPGRR directly to the ERCOT Board.
 Appeals to the ERCOT Board shall be processed in accordance with the ERCOT Board Policies and Procedures.
-An appeal of an LPGRR to the ERCOT Board suspends consideration of the LPGRR until the appeal has been decided by the ERCOT Board. - (4) Any ERCOT Member, Market Participant, the Reliability Monitor, the IMM, the NERC Regional Entity, or PUCT Staff, may appeal any decision of the ERCOT Board regarding the LPGRR to the PUCT or other Governmental Authority.
+An appeal of an LPGRR to the ERCOT Board suspends consideration of the LPGRR until the appeal has been decided by the ERCOT Board. - (3) Any ERCOT Member, Market Participant, the Reliability Monitor, the IMM, the NERC Regional Entity, or PUCT Staff, may appeal any decision of the ERCOT Board regarding the LPGRR to the PUCT or other Governmental Authority.
 Such appeal to the PUCT or other Governmental Authority must be made within any deadline prescribed by the PUCT or other Governmental Authority, but in any event no later than 35 days of the date of the relevant ERCOT Board appealable event.
-Notice of any appeal to the PUCT or other Governmental Authority must be provided, at the time of the appeal to ERCOT's General Counsel.
+Notice of any appeal to the PUCT or other Governmental

+Authority must be provided, at the time of the appeal to ERCOT's General Counsel.
 If the PUCT or other Governmental Authority rules on the LPGRR, ERCOT shall post the ruling on the ERCOT website.

-2.6 Urgent Requests
+2.5 Urgent Requests